Requirements for Graduation with Honors in Chemistry

 Honors courses offered by the Department of Chemistry are Honors sections of already-existing courses in 1) CHEM 4900 – Directed Undergraduate Research, and 2) CHEM 4696 - Seminar.
 To obtain a degree with Honors in Chemistry, a student must

-Prepare an Honors thesis based on the Directed Honors Research.
+Complete an Honors Research Capstone experience and complete an Honors thesis based on the Directed Honors Research.

 Admission to the Honors Program